victorhaynes/new-destiny/README.md

 ## What is `Redis`?
 An in-memory key/value pair database that is extremely fast.
 Notably, it supports TTLs (Time to Live) so things automatically drop out of it when configured correctly.
 Good for data that does not need to be durable.
-So while I would not store a User profile in Redis I would and do store rate limit keys (the identifier that ties an outgoing request to the applicable count/limit).
+So while I would not store a User profile in `Redis` I would and do store rate limit keys (the identifier that ties an outgoing request to the applicable count/limit).
-If Redis crashes, you delete the keys, or you restart it etc. the worst case scenario is you will be out of sync with Riot's (the source of truth) version of your request count vs the alloted limit for a given time span.
+If `Redis` crashes, you delete the keys, or you restart it etc. the worst case scenario is you will be out of sync with Riot's (the source of truth) version of your request count vs the allotted limit for a given time span.
 Limits are typically only applied to up to 10 minute windows so they do reset naturally.
 See next answer.

 ## What is the design philosphy of `New Destiny`?